jaasaria/flutter.view_color_scheme/README.md

 ## Features

-The purpose of this package is to visually view color scheme by `Seeder` or by `ThemeData`.
+The purpose of this package is to visually display the color scheme using `Seeder` or `ThemeData`.

 ## Installation